-Bio creation and design Teaching is Learning
+Bio creation and design courses.
+Teaching is learning.

 About the Support Program for Distinctive University Education (GP/good practice)

 The program, sponsored by the Ministry of Education, Culture, Sports, Science and Technology (MEXT), aims to vitalize higher education.
 Distinctive and outstanding efforts are selected by MEXT from among the various steps being taken to help improve education at universities and junior colleges (these efforts are implemented by the Support Program for Distinctive University Education Committee) and broad public coverage of these case studies is provided, as well as financial assistance.
 The intention is that it will provide an incentive to university teachers for action to improve education through national, public and private universities, offer hints to other universities in drawing up measures, and encourage the vitalization of higher education.
-For more details, please take a look at the Ministry of Education, Culture, Sports, Science and Technology's Support Program for Distinctive University Education website.

-Activities of the School of Bioscience and Biotechnology
+Activities of the School

 Competitive education through the development of bio educational materials for elementary, junior high and high school children